Memorial FIT Kids

 - High density lipoprotein (HDL) improvements

 - Significant drop in resting heart rate of approximately 5 beats per minute (BPM)

 - A decrease in recovery heart rate of almost 5 beat per minutes (BPM)

 - Measurable increase noted in amount of moderate exercise and muscle strengthening exercise reported

 - Increase in quantity of vigorous exercise reported

 - These results show a relationship to the fact that as eighth graders, students reported and were practicing healthier eating habits.

 We need to continue to engage schools, parents and the students themselves in making changes and setting a course for a lifetime of health.
 Visit our Weight Management Resources page for tips and links.

 Live Healthy Collaboration

-Memorial Healthcare is a member of the Live Healthy Collaboration which consists of agency representatives from the Shiawassee YMCA, Shiawassee Regional Educational School District (RESD), local schools, Michigan Cooperative Extension Service, Shiawassee County Health Department, local faith and community based organizations and Memorial Healthcare.
+Memorial Healthcare is a member of the Live Healthy Collaboration which consists of agency representatives from the Shiawassee YMCA, Shiawassee Regional Educational School District (RESD), local schools, Michigan Cooperative Extension Service, Shiawassee County Health Department, local grocers, Memorial Healthcare, and Health Delivery, Inc. (HDI).